elk-f5ddos/DDOS-Dashboard/README.md

 	sudo apt-get update && sudo apt-get install kibana sudo -i service kibana start
-	you can access kibana from browser http://localhost:5601
+	you can access kibana from browser http://localhost:5601 If you want to make it accessable from "external", then change "server.host" in /etc/kibana/kibana.yml to the IP address of the ELK server
 ### Logstash (install)
 	sudo apt-get install openjdk-8-jre-headless
 	sudo wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -